DE WITT

 that indicates the probable importance of the true observables, or dynamical variables as John Wheeler

-I would like to close with a comment on the motivation for Feynman quantization
+I would like to close with a comment on the motivation for Feynman quantization-number theory, and examining the intrinsic structure of a full-blown covariant

 Footnotes